 - 1 yellow onion, finely chopped (approx. 2 cups)

 - 3 carrots, finely chopped (approx. 1 cup)

 - 4 garlic cloves, minced

-- 1 teaspoon coriander
+- 1 teaspoon ground coriander, or ground cumin

 - 1 teaspoon dried oregano

-- 8 ounces tomato sauce*
+- 15 ounces tomato sauce, (pureed tomatoes)

 - 5 cups vegetable broth

-Next pour in the tomatoes with their juices, tomato sauce and vegetable broth.
+- Next add the cabbage to the pot.
+Pour in the tomatoes with their juices, tomato sauce and vegetable broth.
 Bring to a rapid boil then reduce to a simmer and cook for 15-20 minutes, until the cabbage is just tender.

-Add the drained beans and cook for 5 more minutes until heated through.
+- Add the drained beans and cook for 5 more minutes until heated through.
 Serve warm and enjoy!
-Leftovers can be stored in an airtight container for up to 4 days or you can freeze it for up to one month.
+Leftovers can be stored in an airtight container for up to 4 days or you can freeze them for up to one month.
 Make sure it is cooled to room temperature prior to freezing.